kerolloz/go-installer/README.md

 - checks if you have already installed Go!
 - automatically checks the installed operating system (Linux or Mac)
 - detects system architecture (armv6, armv8, amd64, i386)
-- parses the [golang](https://golang.org/dl) download page to find the latest version of Go that is available for your platform and architecture
+- parses[^1] the [golang](https://golang.org/dl) download page to find the latest version of Go that is available for your platform and architecture
 - in case of having **already installed Go**, if the latest and the current version are equal, the script **exits** :wave:
-- downloads the latest version
+- downloads[^1] the latest version
 - creates needed folders for workspace and Go binaries
 - extracts the files of the downloaded package
 - adds the binaries to PATH environmental variable